apigee/devrel/tools/apigee-sackmesser/README.md

 It also lets you deploy API proxies, shared flows and configuration to both stacks without writing any additional manifest files.

-**Please note that Apigee Sackmesser only supports list, export, and report operations for Apigee Private Cloud (OPDK) at this time.
+**Please note that for Apigee Private Cloud (OPDK), Sackmesser only supports list, export, and report operations at this time.
 Support for other operations will be added soon.**
 For interacting with the management API of Apigee X/hybrid only (without the need for backwards compatibility for Apigee Edge) you can also try the [apigeecli](https://github.com/apigee/apigeecli)